tanjinhung/Nonogram/README.md

 * Level Solve Speed

 ## The Game
-1. Have a start screen that shows a Play button, Level editor, and Setting button.
+1. Have a start screen that shows a Play button, Level editor, Profiles, and Setting button.
+#### Play button
-2. Pressing the Play button shows 3 profile select screen.
+1. Pressing the Play button shows profiles of three recent players on a separate screen with a next page button.
+Profiles consist of:
-   1. Shows the player name.
+   1. the player name.
-   2. Shows the Level completed.
+   2. the Level completed.
-   3. Shows the Lowest Time to complete a puzzle.
+   3. the Lowest Time to complete a puzzle.
-3. Upon selecting a profile, A choice of difficulty can be chosen.
+2. Upon selecting a profile, A choice of difficulty can be chosen.
    1. Easy (5x5)
    2. Normal (10x10)
    3. Hard (15x15)